avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

-Here the p-value for Tarone's test is greater than 0.05, indicating that there is no evidence for a significant difference in the odds ratio between the different strata (between the seven trials, in this example).
+Here the p-value for Tarone's test is greater than 0.05, indicating that there is no evidence for a significant difference in the odds ratio between the different strata (between the seven trials, in this example), when a p-value threshold of <0.05 is used for statistical significance.

 Links and Further Reading
 -------------------------